The Federal Court Interpreter Certification Examination is offered for Spanish/English testing only.

 Phase One Written Examination

 The written examination may be taken only once per testing period.
 It is a computer-administered screener examination which includes a multiple-choice test of English proficiency and a multiple-choice test of Spanish proficiency.
-You must pass the written examination in order to qualify to take the oral examination.
+You must pass the written examination to qualify to take the oral examination.
 You will receive your scores on the same day of testing.

 Phase Two Oral Examination